Privacy & Security

 As used herein, the term "personal information" generally means information that specifically identifies an individual (such as user's name, address, telephone number, e-mail address, credit card or other account number) or that is associated with an identifiable person (such as demographic information or information about a person's activities when such information is linked to personally identifying information).
 Personal information does not include "aggregate" information, which is data we collect and analyze about the User Content posted to the Site and use of the Site or categories of Site users, from which any personal information has been removed.
-For example, information that forty-seven percent of the Site's registered users identify themselves as male, is aggregate information as is information that 50% of those registering on the site register for law enforcement testing.
+For example, information that forty-seven percent of the Site's registered users identify themselves as male is aggregate information as is information that 50% of those registering on the site register for law enforcement testing.
 We collect aggregate data for a number of purposes, including helping us understand trends and user needs so that we can better consider new functions, applications, products and services, and tailor existing products and services to user desires.
-This policy in no way limits or restricts our collection of aggregate information.
+This Policy in no way limits or restricts our collection of aggregate information.

 When you visit our Site, some information is also automatically collected through the use of log files, such as your computer's Internet Protocol (IP) address, your computer's operating system, the browser type, the address of a referring web site and your activity on the Site.
 We use this information for purposes such as analyzing trends, administering the Site, improving customer service, diagnosing problems with our servers, tracking user movement, and gathering broad demographic information for aggregate use.
 We may also automatically collect certain information through the use of "cookies."
 Cookies are small data files that are stored on a user's hard drive at the request of a Web site to enable the site to recognize users who have previously visited them and retain certain information such as customer preferences and history.
 If we combine cookies with or link them to any of the personally identifying information, we would treat this information as personal information.
 If you wish to block, erase, or be warned of cookies, please refer to your browser instructions or help screen to learn about these functions.
 However, if your browser is set not to accept cookies or if you reject a cookie, you will not be able to sign in to your Public Safety Testing account and will not be able to access certain Site features or Services.
 We may also use third parties to provide certain services, such as collecting, tracking and analyzing non-personally identifiable usage and statistical information from users, such as the user's browser type, operating system, browsing behavior and demographic information.
 These third parties may collect personal information from you in connection with the Services they provide and may place cookies, web beacons or other devices on your computer to collect non-personal information which may be used, among other things, to deliver advertising targeted to your interests and to better understand the usage and visitation of our Site and the other sites tracked by these third parties.
-We are not responsible for, and do not control, any actions or policies of any third party service providers.
+We are not responsible for, and do not control, any actions or policies of any third-party service providers.

 Public Safety Testing endeavors to secure your personal information from unauthorized access, use or disclosure by putting into place physical, electronic and managerial procedures to safeguard the information we collect through this Site.
 Additionally, your account information is accessible online only through the use of a password.
 Please be aware, however, that despite our efforts, no security measures are perfect or impenetrable.
 To protect the confidentiality of your personal information, you must keep your password confidential and not disclose it to any other person.
 You are responsible for all uses of the Site by any person using your password.
 Please advise us immediately by emailing us at firstname.lastname@example.org if you believe your password has been misused.
 You should also note that email is not secure, and you should not send any confidential or sensitive information to us via an unsecured email.
 We use technology that is designed for use with secure web servers.
 Such information resides in a database behind a firewall where it cannot be accessed without proper authorization.
 Secure Socket Layer technology encrypts your personal information as it is transmitted over the Internet.
-We reveal only the last five digits of your credit card numbers when confirming an order.
+We reveal only the last four digits of your credit card numbers when confirming an order.
 Of course, we transmit the entire credit card number to the appropriate credit card company during order processing.

 Public Safety Testing, Inc.

 20818 - 44th Avenue West, Suite 160